-• on an actual basis;

-• on a pro forma basis to give effect to the filing of an amended and restated certificate of incorporation in October 2003 and the sale of 15,200,000 ordinary shares of our subsidiary Dynavax Asia Pte.
-Ltd. issued in a private financing in October 2003 for gross proceeds of \$15.2 million which will be reflected as a minority interest liability until conversion into our preferred or common stock; and on a pro forma basis as adjusted to give effect to (1) the filing of an amended and restated certificate of incorporation to provide for authorized capital stock of shares of common stock and assumed initial public offering price of \$ per share in this offering and the receipt of the estimated net proceeds therefrom, after deducting underwriting discounts and commissions, estimated offering expenses payable by us and a one-time cash payment to the University of California of \$ based on the initial public offering price of \$ per share, (3) the conversion of all preferred stock into common stock upon the completion of this offering.
+- · on an actual basis; - on a pro forma basis to give effect to the filing of an amended and restated certificate of incorporation in October 2003 and the sale of 15,200,000 ordinary shares of our subsidiary Dynavax Asia Pte.
+Ltd. issued in a private financing in October 2003 for gross proceeds of \$15.2 million which will be reflected as a minority interest liability until conversion into our preferred or common stock; and - on a pro forma basis as adjusted to give effect to (1) the filing of an amended and restated certificate of incorporation to provide for authorized capital stock of 100,000,000 shares of common stock and 5,000,000 shares of preferred stock, (2) the sale by us of 6,000,000 shares of common stock at the initial public offering price of \$7.50 per share in this offering and the receipt of the estimated net proceeds therefrom, after deducting underwriting discounts and commissions, estimated offering expenses payable by us and a one-time cash payment to the University of California of \$125,000, (3) the conversion of all preferred stock into common stock upon the completion of this offering, and (4) the exchange of 15,200,000 ordinary shares of Dynavax Asia Pte.
+Ltd. for 2,111,111 shares of our common stock upon the completion of this offering.